Skip to content

-How do I revert to a known stable kernel after an update prevents my Amazon EC2 instance from rebooting successfully?
+How do I revert to a known stable kernel after an update blocks my Amazon EC2 instance reboot?

-An update prevented my Amazon Elastic Compute Cloud (Amazon EC2) instance from rebooting successfully, and I want to revert to a stable kernel.
+An update prevented my Amazon Elastic Compute Cloud (Amazon EC2) instance reboot.
+I want to revert to a stable kernel.

 Short description

-If you made a kernel update to your Amazon EC2 Linux instance but the kernel is now corrupt, then the instance can't reboot.
-You can't use SSH to connect to the impaired instance.
+If you made a kernel update to your EC2 Linux instance but the kernel is now corrupt, then the instance can't reboot.
+You also can't use SSH to connect to the affected instance.

 Resolution